elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-is-the-halting-problem-and-why-is-it-significant-in-computability-theory.md

 seo:
   title: QuickTakes | Computer Science
   page_description: >-
-    The halting problem is a fundamental concept in computability theory that discusses whether a program halts or runs indefinitely.
-Proven undecidable by Alan Turing, it defines the limits of algorithmic solvability and impacts both theoretical and practical computer science.
+    The halting problem is a fundamental issue in computability theory which addresses whether a computer program will finish running or run indefinitely, with significant implications in algorithmic solvability and computability limits proven by Alan Turing.
   page_keywords: >-
-    halting problem, computability theory, undecidability, Alan Turing, algorithm, program, input, termination, uncomputable problems, algorithmic complexity, decidable problems, programming languages, compilers, theoretical computer science, NP-completeness
+    halting problem, computability theory, algorithm, undecidability, Alan Turing, programming languages, static analysis, algorithmic complexity, decidable problems, uncomputable problems
 author: QuickTakes
 question: >-
     What is the halting problem, and why is it significant in computability theory?